Kyle Larson returns to racing in World of Outlaws event

 Less than 400 people were permitted into the venue, where masks and social distancing were required.
 Drivers did interviews at a stationary microphone and the pay-per-view event was streamed on DIRTVision.com.

-“It’s a ghost town here, but I’m just happy we are at the race track,” David Gravel, last year’s winner of the Knoxville Nationals, said after winning his heat.
+“It’s a ghost town here, but I’m just happy we are at the race track,” Gravel said after winning his heat.
+He won the race after a fierce back-and-forth battle with runner-up Ian Madsen.

 Drivers were socially distanced and wearing masks prior to the race as they did brief interviews during a qualifying draw.
 The microphone they spoke into was periodically sprayed with Lysol by the interviewer.